 The first rule of travel in the Southeast, whether by land or by air, appears to be that all roads lead to Atlanta, at least eventually.
-For many, this means a visit to the city's breathtakingly busy airport, or time spent on one of six interstates, or the countless other heavily-trafficked roads that came before; for the rest of us, for those looking to make the journey genuinely interesting, there's a particularly memorable way in, the best way, really, even if not nearly so efficient as any of the above, and that is Buford Highway.
+For many, this means a visit to the city's breathtakingly busy airport or time spent on one of six interstates, or the countless other heavily trafficked roads that came before.
+For the rest of us, for those looking to make the journey genuinely interesting, there's a particularly memorable way in, the best way, really, even if not nearly as efficient as any of the above, and that is Buford Highway.

-Kicking things off as a semi-rural two-lane nothing, roughly forty minutes northeast of downtown Atlanta, and requiring just the tiniest detour from I-85, the road is officially designated as U.S. Highway 23, and like so many U.S. Highways, this one was once far more important to intercity travel than it is today.
-Just because you can go faster now, does not mean you go better — from way up north, and all the way into town, where the road swells to at least six lanes, lurching toward the final junction only a few minutes from the glittering heart of Buckhead, Buford Highway offers a quick and fascinating introduction to modern, often only lightly understood or appreciated Atlanta, and specifically the region's highly diverse population.
+Kicking things off as a semi-rural two-lane byway roughly 40 minutes northeast of downtown Atlanta, and requiring just the tiniest detour from I-85, the road is officially designated as U.S. Highway 23.
+Like so many U.S. Highways, this one was once far more important to intercity travel than it is today.
+Just because you can go faster now does not mean you go better — from way up north and all the way into town, where the road swells to at least six lanes, lurching toward the final junction only a few minutes from the glittering heart of Buckhead, Buford Highway offers a quick and fascinating introduction to modern, often only lightly understood or appreciated Atlanta, and the region's highly diverse population.

 Driving along the route, even right up at the beginning, you can see — quite literally — the signs.
-Gangnam Spa.
+Gangnam Sauna.
 Islamic Home Financing.
 Taqueria.
 Atlanta Tamil Church.
 Halal Supermarket.
-Slowly, the momentum builds, announcing your approach to the city proper — pho parlors, panaderias, Cambodia, Bangladesh, $40 bus rides to New York City, strip mall after shopping center packed with so many restaurant choices, you'd need weeks, months to get a firm grip on what exactly is going on around you.
+Slowly, the momentum builds, announcing your approach to the city proper — pho parlors, panaderias, Cambodian cuisine, Bangladeshi restaurants, strip mall after shopping center packed with so many restaurant choices, you'd need weeks or even months to get a firm grip on what exactly is going on around you.

-Since the 1970's, this Perimeter-adjacent temple to fresh produce — and a rather large one, at roughly 100,000 square feet — has brought the best of the world to local shoppers, from local ramps in the springtime to Thai guavas in the dead of winter.
-Owned by a local Korean family, this is a farmers market in the Atlanta sense, which is to say, it is a giant indoor grocery store, celebrated for carrying one of the most studiously diverse range of offerings of any market in the country.
-Note: The market is easily and safely reached on foot from the Doraville MARTA station — come around the back, past the Las Delicias de la Abuela restaurant, serving Colombian-style burgers and hot dogs and barbecued ribs and so much else, late into the evening.
+Since the 1970's, this Perimeter-adjacent temple for fresh produce — and a rather large one, at roughly 100,000 square feet — has brought the best of the world to local shoppers, from local ramps in the springtime to Thai guavas in the dead of winter.
+Owned by a local Korean family, this is a farmers market in the Atlanta sense, which is to say, it is a giant indoor grocery store, celebrated for carrying one of the most studiously diverse ranges of offerings of any market in the country.
+Note: The market is easily and safely reached on foot from the Doraville MARTA station — come around the back, past the Las Delicias de la Abuela restaurant, which serves Colombian-style burgers, hot dogs, barbecued ribs, and so much else, late into the evening.

 You'll need to make the briefest detour from Buford Highway to get to this impressive complex, but it's also one of the easiest places to get to via MARTA, located nearly across the street from the Chamblee station.
-Centered around a pleasant garden courtyard, you can do all kinds of shopping here, food included (the on-site market has its own bakery and cafe), but many visitors are here exclusively for the food court.
-From the slightly Americanized (but still good) hot pot / Szechuan place to the Hong Kong-style BBQ vendor that's much better than the uninitiated visitor might have expected to ever find in Atlanta, nobody's going away hungry.
+Centered around a pleasant garden courtyard, you can do all kinds of shopping here, food included — the on-site market has its own bakery and cafe — but many visitors are here exclusively for the food court.
+From the slightly Americanized (but still good) hot pot and Szechuan place to the Hong Kong-style BBQ vendor that's much better than the uninitiated visitor might have expected to ever find in Atlanta, nobody's going away hungry.
 A very Buford Highway thing: There's also a Mexican bar — as in, an actual cantina, not another margs + chips + guac factory — at the far corner of the mall.

-Bubble teas and breads at Sweet Hut Bakery are an essential Buford Highway stop for many; the owners of that particular spot struck gold again with this casual, modern hang for what's billed as Malaysian cooking, but actually ends up more Malaysian-ish, skating rather freely around Asia for inspiration.
+Bubble teas and breads at Sweet Hut Bakery & Cafe are an essential Buford Highway stop for many; the owners of that particular spot struck gold again with this casual, modern hang for what's billed as Malaysian cooking, but actually ends up more Malaysian-ish, skating rather freely around Asia for inspiration.
 When you think about where you are, this seems only fitting.
-From Hainanese chicken to kimchi fried rice, roti canal to big plates of char siu pork, you're covered here—there are certainly plenty of restaurants nearby with a more singular focus, starting next door at the also quite modern Dish Korean Cuisine, or the thoroughly Malaysian Mamak, just up the street, but Food Terminal feels like the one that's currently having all the fun.
+From Hainanese chicken to kimchi fried rice, roti canal to big plates of char siu pork, you're covered here.
+There are certainly plenty of restaurants nearby with a more singular focus, starting next door at the also quite modern Dish Korean Cuisine or the thoroughly Malaysian Mamak, just up the street, but Food Terminal feels like the one that's having all the fun.

-One of the things you quickly learn about Buford Highway is that it has a lot of everything, and that certainly goes for bakeries, specifically Asian bakeries; while you could content yourself with chain imports like Paris Baguette, or Tous Les Jours, and go away quite happy, you'd be missing out on something far better.
-With only two locations, both right here in Atlanta, this homegrown Korean bakery is what so many of the chains might have been, before they went multinational; from soft buns stuffed with strawberries and fresh cream to fairly impressive kouign amann and madeleines, there's a stunning amount to choose from, and a generous amount of samples laid out, that will likely result in you walking out with far more than you might have expected.
-(It helps that prices are more than reasonable.)
+One of the things you quickly learn about Buford Highway is that it has a lot of everything, and that certainly goes for bakeries.
+While you could easily content yourself with chain imports like Paris Baguette or Tous Les Jours and go away quite happy, you'd be missing out on something far better.
+With only two locations, both right here in Atlanta, this homegrown Korean bakery is what so many of the chains might have been before they went multinational.
+From soft buns stuffed with strawberries and fresh cream to fairly impressive kouign amann and madeleines, there's a stunning amount to choose from and a generous amount of samples laid out that will likely result in you walking out with far more than you might have expected.
+(It also helps that prices are more than reasonable.)
 Bonus: There's a pretty good coffee bar in here, too.